TepNik/atomic-staking/docs/AtomicStaking.md

 error TooBigValue(uint256 passedValue, uint256 maxValue)
 ```

-A transaction reverts with this error when a user passes too big argument.
+A transaction reverted with this error when a user passes too big argument.

 #### Parameters